okfn/handbook/text/courses/data-cleaning-invisible-man-in-spreadsheets.rst

 Post your thoughts in the discussion area.

-Then get moving to the third section in this course on data cleaning,called “Your data is a witch’s brew”
+Then get moving to the third section in this course on data cleaning, called “Your data is a witch’s brew”.

 .. raw:: html